DswithAnn/DswithAnn.github.io/content/post/activity_lifecycle_android.md

 When developing Android applications, understanding the lifecycle of an activity is crucial.
 The activity lifecycle refers to the series of states an activity goes through, from creation to destruction.
-By understanding this lifecycle, developers can effectively manage resources, handle user interactions, and ensure a seamless user experience.
-In this blog post, we will dive deep into the Android activity lifecycle, exploring each state and its significance.
+By understanding this lifecycle, developers can effectively manage resources, handle user interactions, and ensure a seamless user experience.[icon](../../static/icon) In this blog post, we will dive deep into the Android activity lifecycle, exploring each state and its significance.

 ## What is Activity Lifecycle?